-In this episode, we complete our discussion of the Lecture of the 29th Degree - “Knight of the St. Andrew” as we continue our exploration of "Morals & Dogma: The Annotated Edition".
+In this episode, we discuss the Lecture of the 29th Degree - “Knight of the St. Andrew” as we continue our exploration of "Morals & Dogma: The Annotated Edition".
 It is highly recommended that you read the chapter in order to fully follow our discussion.

 "Morals and Dogma" is available from these sites:

 Gene: Hello Dave.

 Gene: Just looking forward to another “eye-opening” experience!